 †††††J.S.
 Zamecnik left behind perhaps 2000 individual compositions from the frequently used mysterious eight bar Pizzicato Misterioso to his fully developed scores that set the template for future film composers.
 He also left a great deal of influence on ragtime from his early Movie Rag to his best-selling 1926 composition Polly, a piece that was known to pianists from recordings only until it was released in 1929 to vigorous sales.
 Zamecnik helped embody the integration of popular music with traditional forms, broadening the audience for these forms of music, and sometimes subliminally reaching them through their exposure to it in the movie houses.
 His work also underscored, literally, how important the proper music was to setting a mood for a particular moment in a movie, rather than just a hodgepodge of popular tunes or rags played underneath.

-†††††One of the best exposures to his works these days is in part a tribute from Carl Stalling who used several Zamecnik queues, both credited and largely unknown, in many of the Looney Tunes and Merry Melodies cartoons of the late 1930s to the mid 1950s.
+†††††One of the best exposures to his works these days is in part a tribute from Carl Stalling who used several Zamecnik cues, both credited and largely unknown, in many of the Looney Tunes and Merry Melodies cartoons of the late 1930s to the mid 1950s.
 Stalling, who started with Disney in the 1920s, picked up the clear notion from Zamecnik that even in animation the music should properly fit the scene, even if it was in the form of clever association by pun.
 But Zamecnik's influence was also felt in the great reach that Fox Music was able to maintain throughout the world from the unassuming yet important locale of Cleveland, Ohio.

 †††††For a great example of Zamecnik's work, one only needs to turn to his score for the 1927 film Wings, which was recently reorchestrated and reunited with the picture in 2011 through the valiant efforts of San Francisco pianist and silent film historian Frederick Hodges.
 Even before the often lauded score for King Kong from the hand of Max Steiner, it is clear that Zamecnick understood the relationship between the music and the screen action, giving an emotional thrust to the road show version of the film that would have been greatly diminished without the careful thought he put into it.
 This is a highly recommended example of Zamecnik's legacy, which is now available on DVD and Blu-Ray in a stunningly recorded 5.1 digital track complete with perfectly synchronized sound effects (which Zamecnik sometimes had a hand in) by Star Wars sound designer Ben Burtt.
 Hopefully more such works will be resurrected as these stellar films are restored beyond their original brilliance.